 This program set will calculate a variety of interactions and transitions within a Hund's case(b) basis, including spin orbit interactions which change spin multiplicity.
-The operator N_a in the asymmetric rotor becomes lambda for the linear molecule.
+The operator N_a in the asymmetric rotor becomes λ (or l quantum for bending) for the linear molecule.
 N is the sum of rotational and electronic orbital angular momenta.
 For linear molecules, it is convenient (but not essential) to think of the angular momentum along the bond as being purely electronic in nature.
 In the asymmetric rotor language of this program, the first-order spin orbit interaction takes the operator form of a vector dot product of a direction cosine with the spin vector.
-It can have two distinct symmetries: $S \bullet \phi_a$ connects states of the same lambda, while $S \bullet \phi_b$ and $S \bullet \phi_c$ connect states where lambda differs by one.
-For $S \bullet \phi_b$ or $S \bullet \phi_c$, the L_b or L_c operator is implicitly included in the parameter.
-When the spin orbit operator connects different spin multiplicity, the reduced matrix value of $S \parallel S \parallel S' > 1$ is set to unity.
+It can have two distinct symmetries: $S \cdot \phi_a \equiv S_a$ connects states of the same lambda, while $S \cdot \phi_b \equiv S_b$ and $S \cdot \phi_c \equiv S_c$ connect states where lambda differs by one.
+When the spin orbit operator connects different spin multiplicity, the reduced matrix value of $S = S_b